Khosrow I: Philosopher King

 Khosrow I accepted refugees coming from the Eastern Roman Empire when Justinian closed the neo-Platonist schools in Athens in 529.
 He was greatly interested in Indian philosophy, science, mathematics, and medicine.
 He sent multiple embassies and gifts to the Indian court and requested them to send back philosophers to teach in his court in return.
 Khosrow made many translations of texts from Greek, Sanskrit, and Syriac into Middle Persian.
 He received the title of "Plato's Philosopher King" by the Greek refugees that he allowed into his empire because of his great interest in Platonic philosophy.
 Nöldeke states that Khosrow I was "certainly one of the most efficient and best kings that the Iranians have ever had".

 A synthesis of Greek, Iranian, Indian, and Armenian learning traditions took place within the Sasanian Empire.
 One outcome of this synthesis created what is known as bimaristan, the first hospital that introduced a concept of segregating wards according to pathology.
 Greek pharmacology fused with Iranian and Indian traditions resulted in significant advances in medicine.
-According to historian Richard Frye, this great influx of knowledge created a renaissance during, and proceeding Khosrow's reign.
+According to historian Richard Frye, this great influx of knowledge created a renaissance during and after Khosrow's reign.